mikeredev/i3blocks/README.md

 ```

 ## Creating new blocks
-Create an module and store it in `modules`.
+- Store new modules in `modules` as `check_$BLOCK.py`
+- Add it to the modules list in `i3blocks.py` in format `$BLOCK = check_$block`

-This script should have a function `i3blocks_check(warning,critical)` that performs check logic and displays colored output.
+- The script module should have a function `i3blocks_check(warning,critical)` that performs check logic and displays colored output and/or performs actions
+- Define the blocks and the monitored thresholds in `i3blocks.conf`